ThomasByr/discord-compiler-bot/README.md

 - unwrap leading to panic
 - if api don't return status, assume we failed
 - throw more compilation info in footer
+- cared about performance for once

 </details>

+## 🐛 Bugs and TODO

 **TODO** (first implementation version)